garado/cozy/.github/README.md

 </ul>

 <h2>🔧 Install and configure</h2>
-<b>NOTE: This setup is incomplete, somewhat buggy, and under constant development.</b> Because of that, I don't recommend daily driving it quite yet.
+<b>NOTE: This setup is incomplete and under constant development.</b> If you want to use it, be prepared to update frequently.

 <details><summary><b>Install</b></summary>